blasw/blasw/README.md

 Hello, my name is Matthew.
 I am a 2nd year student at the Belarusian State Technological University, majoring in Information Technology Software.
 My days at university are filled with learning C++ as well as algorithms and data structures.

-I love the world of web development.
-I have experience with JavaScript and TypeScript, as well as experience developing projects in React and a little in Next.js.
-I have also used Express.js and have experience linking client and server side applications and using databases such as SQLite and PostgreSQL to create a complete web application.
-Currently, I am focusing on learning Go and its application in backend development.
+I love backend development.
+I'm experienced with Golang using Gin, Echo, Fiber and TypeScript using NestJS.
+I have also used React and have experience linking client and server side applications.
+I like using Docker, Prisma ORM, PotsgreSQL, Gorm, sqlc when working on my pet projects.
+Currently, I am focusing on learning how to build microservice architecture with different tools like Nginx, Elastic Search, Prometheus, Redis, RabbitMQ etc.

-My goal is to become a full-stack developer and I'm looking to expand my skill set, especially in backend development using NodeJS and Go.

 ---